Scunnies/pands-problem-sheet/README.md

 Having already been shown how to plot x and y in the weekly lecture I had a start on the process and it was easy enough to run the calculations for the remaining two functions.

-Having started with a range I discovered that it made for a very square line so I researched how to 'smooth' Call `numpy.linspace(start, stop, num)` to create an range of num equally-spaced numbers between my range.
+Having started with a range I discovered that it made for a very square line so I researched how to 'smooth' the line and changed the code to `numpy.linspace(start, stop, num)` to create an range of num equally-spaced numbers between my range.

 I then researched the formatting options and had fun experimenting with that before adding my title, axis labels and legend.